As featured in my April newsletter, this is a post all about the importance of keeping hydrated.

 What to drink

 Water is always best to rehydrate you.
-Milk, diluted squash, fruit juice and soft drinks also count, but watch out for the calories in juices and sugary sodas and the caffeine in teas and coffees (which can have a diuretic effect).
+Milk, diluted squash, fruit juice and soft drinks also count, but watch out for the calories and sugar in juices and sugary sodas and the caffeine in teas and coffees (which can have a diuretic effect).
 Green or herbal teas are a good choice if you prefer something warm.

 How to drink more